How to write a dissertation proposal

 Ethics, ethics, ethics...

-The term ‘ethics’ is used academically to refer to moral principles or concerns that can be found throughout any kind of research, and you will perhaps have noticed that a large amount of the criticisms of existing studies, are in relation to their neglect of consideration for ethical principles.
+The term ‘ethics’ is used academically to refer to moral principles or concerns that can be found throughout any kind of research.
+You will perhaps have noticed that a large amount of the criticisms of existing studies are in relation to their neglect of consideration for ethical principles.
 Although this might sound complicated, once you begin to go over the basics, and continue to repeat the process for each of the studies you incorporate into your work, it will soon become second nature.

-Outlining your aims and objectives is a way to mitigate any claims that you are completing your research for some ‘self-serving’ purpose; integrity and value should be upheld throughout your proposal, planning, research, and writing phases.
+Make it clear why you are doing this research.
+Proving that you have a solid basis upon which to suggest further investigation of your topic, and highlighting what you hope to gain from carrying it out, means that you are justifying your work in this area and the contribution that you will make to your field.
+Outlining your aims and objectives is also a way to mitigate any claims that you are completing your research for some ‘self-serving’ purpose.
+Integrity and value should be upheld throughout your proposal, planning, research, and writing phases.

-Anyone involved at any stage of your research, whether directly included as a participant or not, should be well-informed about the reasons for your work, and the way that their ‘data’ will be incorporated and used in your eventual paper.
-Participants should be made aware of their participation and should be told exactly what to expect, what is expected from them and what the ‘risks’ of their involvement are.
-Planning to utilise a ‘consent form’ and providing participants with a ‘fact sheet’ reminding them of this information, would be a good way of making sure that you have covered all bases.
+Keep participants well-informed.
+Anyone involved at any stage of your research, whether directly included as a participant or not, should be told the reasons for your work and the way that their ‘data’ will be incorporated and used in your eventual paper.
+Participants should be made aware of their participation and should know exactly what to expect, what is expected from them and what the ‘risks’ of their involvement are.
+Planning to utilise a ‘consent form’ and providing participants with a ‘fact sheet’ reminding them of this information would be two good ways of making sure that you have covered all bases.

 What should I do differently when writing a postgraduate proposal?